bitovi/academy/src/angular/12-nested-routes/nested-routes.md

 @sourceref ./detail.component.html

-For clarity, let's rename the component class name to be `RestaurantDetailComponent`.
  We've also added a method called by the html that will return a proper url path for our restaurant image.

 __src/app/restaurant/detail/detail.component.ts__